-- 1. Students admitted with a "C" grade in an undergraduate practicum course will be placed on probation and must receive at least a "B" in their first clinical practicum course in the graduate program to be retained within the program. - 2.
+- a.
+Students admitted with a "C" grade in an undergraduate practicum course will be placed on probation and must receive at least a "B" in their first clinical practicum course in the graduate program to be retained within the program. - b.
 Students must repeat, the following semester, any graduate level clinical practicum course in which a "C" was earned.
-Deficiencies must be remediated prior to enrollment in additional clinical practicum experiences. - 3.
-Any grade of "C" in subsequent practicum experiences will result in dismissal from the program. - 4.
-Students earning a grade of "D" or "F" in any clinical practicum experience will be dismissed from the program.
+Deficiencies must be remediated prior to enrollment in additional clinical practicum experiences. - c.
+Any grade of "C" in subsequent practicum experiences will result in dismissal from the program. - d.
+An unmet clinical intervention plan will result in a grade of "C" and may result in repeating the practicum or dismissal from the program. - e.
+Students earning a grade of "D" or "F" in any clinical practicum experience will be dismissed from the program. - f.
+Students earning a grade of "C" in the clinical practicum the semester immediately prior will not enter their externship.